-The Community Foundation Serving Boulder County does not make grants to organizations where grant money would be used to further a particular political or religious doctrine.
+The Community Foundation Serving Boulder County does not make grants to organizations where grant money from our unrestricted or field of interest funds would be used to further a particular political or religious doctrine.

 This year’s Community Trust process will be broken out into two review periods: One for proposals focused on Arts & Culture, Education, or Environment & the Animals(CT 1).
-The other for Health & Human Services or Civic Engagement proposals (CT 2).
-Please pay attention to the deadline for proposals for the area for which you’d like to apply.
+The other for Health and Human Services or Civic Engagement proposals (CT 2).
+Please pay attention to the deadline for proposals for the area for which one would like to apply.
 Late proposals will not be accepted.

-New applicants are encouraged to view this online training video to facilitate the registration process. https://drive.google.com/file/d/0B8P9ImR-APIbOVI5YVBFUWpXbnc/view
+Applications must be submitted online.
+New applicants are encouraged to view this online training video to facilitate the registration process: https://drive.google.com/file/d/0B8P9ImR-APIbOVI5YVBFUWpXbnc/view

 Organizations applying for funding through any grant cycle of The Community Foundation are required to upload a completed Diversity Chart as part of the application.
-You will be prompted to upload your completed Diversity Chart during the online application process.
-Diversity Chart Link: http://www.commfound.org/sites/default/files/about/archives/eli/diversitychart.xlsx
+A copy of the Diversity Chart matrix is available for download by accessing the online application and going to the “Narrative” section.
+The applicant will be prompted to upload the completed Diversity Chart during the online application process.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.